telerik/blazor-docs/common-features/loading-sign.md

 -->

-* [**Grid**](https://demos.telerik.com/blazor-ui/grid/loading-animation) - a loading sign covers the entire component for slow data operations such as paging, filtering, sorting, grouping, expanding groups with load-on-demand; editing, inserting and deleting records.
+* [**Grid**](https://demos.telerik.com/blazor-ui/grid/loading-animation) - a loading sign covers the data portion of the component for slow data operations such as paging, filtering, sorting, grouping, expanding groups with load-on-demand; editing, inserting and deleting records.
 It is shown when the `OnRead` event is called.

-* **ListView** - a loading sign covers the entire component for slow data operations such as editing, inserting and deleting records.
+* **ListView** - a loading sign covers the data portion of the component for slow data operations such as editing, inserting and deleting records.
 It is also shown when the `OnRead` event is called.

 <!--

 * **MultiSelect** - while data is loading through the `OnRead` event, the dropdown is visible and new items are placeholders that are replaced with actual data when it arrives.
 -->

-* **Scheduler** - a loading sign covers the entire component for slow data operations such as editing, inserting and deleting appointments.
+* **Scheduler** - a loading sign covers the data portion of the component for slow data operations such as editing, inserting and deleting appointments.

-* **TreeList** - a loading sign covers the entire component for slow data operations such as editing, inserting and deleting records.
+* **TreeList** - a loading sign covers the data portion of the component for slow data operations such as editing, inserting and deleting records.
 Expanding items with load-on-demand shows a loading indicator next to the item while the `OnExpand` event is running.

 * **TreeView** - for expanding nodes with load-on-demand, a loading indicator is shown next to the item while the `OnExpand` event is running.